Action on Climate Change in Sub-Saharan Africa

 Based on needs identified at the local level, the Expert Deployment Mechanism – Climate Action Africa (EDM-CAA) initiative deploys Canadian climate change experts to partner with governments, NGOs, the private sector, civil society organizations and post-secondary institutions on targeted, short-term technical assistance in support of implementation of the Paris Climate Agreement across the region – with a focus on increasing women’s capabilities to fully participate as active agents of change.

-Program undertaken with the support of the Government of Canada provided through Global Affairs Canada and implemented by a Consortium of partnersAlinea International, Econoler and WSP.
+Climate Action Africa is a Government of Canada initiative funded by Global Affairs Canada and implemented by a Consortium of partnersAlinea International, Econoler and WSP.

 How Climate Action Africa provides technical assistance